walmartlabs/cookie-cutter/docs/docs/Module_Azure.md

 ### Dead Letter Queue

-It is now possible to designate a queue to serve as a dead letter queue. `maxDequeueCount` specifies how many times a message can be dequeued before it is sent to the dead letter queue.
-The visibility timeout and message time to live can also be specified.
+It is possible to designate a queue to serve as a dead letter queue. `maxDequeueCount` specifies how many times a message can be dequeued before it is sent to the dead letter queue.
+The visibility timeout and message time to live will default to the values of the main queue unless the values are explicitly overwritten.

 ```typescript
 Application.create()